tonylow/primero/docker/README.md

 Start by looking at the defaults.env file to get a look at which env options can be modified.

+### Configuration - Production

+To configure for production, simply look at the defaults.env file and override any settings you wish to change.
+Otherwise, you can simply run the production container with the default settings.

+### Configuration - Development

+Currently, the dev container settings are not templatized.
+To create configs for development, you will need two environments setup in your config files.
+These are 'development' and 'testing' respectively.

+Primero ships with a default set of configurations for development.
+If you are missing any of the configuration files in the config directory, the dev container will automatically copy the appropriate file into place.
+Once the files are copied into place, they will show up in the config directory as example.yml file.
+You can change these files as the container will not overwrite them.

+Alternatively, you can create the config files manually as shown below:

+Create a set of config files by using the following command:
+`./generate_dev_config.sh`

+This will produce a set of config files with the development environment configured.
+To create the testing environment, within each yml file, duplicate the dev config as the testing environment and make the appropriate changes for testing.

+Look at the config/examples folder to see an example of working dev config files.

 ## Folder Structure